JayChen9909/ece209as_project/README.md

 # ece209as_project
-Zichao Xian, Yuanlong Chen, Boya Ouyan.
+## Zichao Xian, Yuanlong Chen, Boya Ouyan.
-This is repository template for UCLA ECE209AS projects.
+### This is a group repository for UCLA ECE209AS projects.

 Use the folders as follows: